Mario Lepe

-Mario Enrique Lepe González (born 25 March 1965) is a retired Chilean footballer.
+Mario Enrique Lepe González (born 25 March 1965) is a Chilean retired football player and coach who played as a midfielder.
 He spent his entire career with Universidad Católica.
 He also represented the Chilean national side.

 Coaching career

 On 19 April 2012, Lepe was fired as coach after Universidad Católica failed to advance to the next stage of the Copa Libertadores.

 In addition to professional football, Lepe has been in charge of football academies in both La Florida and San Joaquín affiliated to Universidad Católica, just like another former players such as René Valenzuela, Carlos Verdugo, Luciano Saavedra, Ian Mac-Niven, among others.